ucdavis-bioinformatics-training/2025-June-RNA-Seq-Analysis/data_reduction/02-alignment-indexref_mm.md

 1. To align our data we will need the genome (fasta) and annotation (gtf) for mouse.
 There are many places to find them, but we are going to get them from the [GENCODE](https://www.gencodegenes.org/mouse/).

     We need to first get the url for the genome and annotation gtf.
-For RNAseq we want to use the primary genome chromosomes and comprehensive gene annotation.
+For RNAseq we want to use the primary genome chromosomes and basic gene annotation.
 At the time of this workshop the current version of GENCODE is *M35* .
 You will want to update the scripts to use the current version.

     We will need: